There are now 3 possible online modes for units:

 - Advisable prior study:

-- ENVT4401 Advanced Land Use and Management
+- ENVT4401 Advanced Land Use and Management or equivalent

 - Contact hours